Autotrader cars

 Published on 27 April 2023 | 0 min read

-The drudgery of the commute, the school run, traffic jams, parking charges and all the rest may take the gloss off the daily reality of driving.
-But the dream of just being able to pack up and take off on a long road trip anywhere you like explains why so many of us still love our cars.
-And with the extra bank holidays approaching and the summer not too far away who’d blame you for sitting in front of a road atlas (or, more likely, its virtual equivalent) and pondering where that ultimate road trip may take you.
+The drudgery of the commute, the school run, traffic jams, and parking charges can take the gloss off daily driving.
+But the dream of just being able to pack up and take off on a long road trip anywhere you like explains why so many of us still love our cars; who’d blame you for sitting in front of a road atlas (or, more likely, its virtual equivalent) and pondering where that ultimate road trip may take you.

 The route is only half the decision, though.
-You also need the right car for the job.
-Here are some of our picks for the best cars for road trips of all types.
+You need the right car for the job.
+So here are some of our picks for the best cars for road trips, either to buy or rent as a one-off.

 Maserati Gran Turismo

 Long before Gran Turismo was a video game it represented the dream of decadent, extended road trips across Europe from one glamorous hotel to another.
 In abbreviated ‘GT’ form it has been used for everything from sporty trim lines to entire model line-ups, the Bentley Continental GT perhaps the classic embodiment of what the letters stand for.
-Some cars take the spirit if not the name, the Ferrari Roma another perfect modern twist on GT ideals.
-But if you’re going to do it properly why not go for the car that spells its intentions out in full – the Maserati Gran Turismo.
-A classic Italian sporting coupe, it maintains the proud traditions of this ultimate road trip machine but with a modern twist, given the choice between old-school petrol engines or all electric power.
+But if you’re going to do it properly, why not go for the car that spells its intentions out in full – the Maserati Gran Turismo.
+A classic Italian sporting coupe, it maintains the proud traditions of this ultimate road trip machine but with a modern twist, given the choice between old-school petrol engines or all-electric power.
 In either form it’s living the upscale road trip dream in style.

 Read about the Maserati Gran Turismo Auto Trader